Why Was I Denied Social Security Disability Benefits?

 Failure to Return a Phone Call

-If you believe the SSA denied your SSI unjustly, you should speak with a Social Security disability attorney to determine the best course of action.
+If you believe the SSA denied your SSI unjustly, you should speak with a Social Security disability attorney or advocate to determine the best course of action.

 Filing an Appeal